Cars-10/SudokuSolver/README.md

 ## Findings

-* It's really good to have several ways os solving the problem to ensure your answers in one method correlate to the other.
+* It's really good to have several ways of solving the problem to ensure your answers in one method correlate to the other.
 * Rust is fast but had a bit of a learning curve (for me at least)
 * Go is just as fast as rust and took me only a few hours to code (my first time using go)
 * I was surprised how fast JavaScript in Node.js performed